yodertv/test-atomic-writes/README.md

     	worker: perform the writes, internal (default -1)
 ```
 Note: The readonly switch also needs the identical parameters used to create the file.
+Note: Shuffle express how interleved the workers output is with one another.
+It is the ratio of the times a message and its predecessor were written by different workers over the number of workers.

 ## Test
 ```